OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/object_integration.md

 Possible actions in the course element

-* Preview: Shows the resource inthe preview
+* Preview: Shows the resource in the preview
 * Replace: Replace the current resource
 * Create: Create a new resource
 * Import: Import a resource